Blue Box & Blue and Grey Cart Recycling programs

-- Check out Curbside Collection for tips on how to make sure your blue box gets picked up each and every time.
+- Check out Waste Whiz to search for an item and for tips on how to make sure your blue box gets picked up each and every time.

 Cart users: You can recycle the same materials as Blue Box users, but you need to separate the items into different carts.
 Find out more in Cart Recycling Brochure

 Collection issues for Blue Box users - when items are left behind and how to deal with them:

 There are a number of reasons why things are left behind, including by-law requirements and health and safety concerns.

 Were items left in your blue box?
 Did collection staff leave one of these stickers in your box?

 If so, below is some information which can help identify why items were left behind and how you can deal with the items.

 |Here are some common reasons why items are left behind:||Here are some ways to deal with the items left behind:|

 Item is not acceptable in our program, such as Styrofoam, plastic toys, bagged containers, ceramic mug, drinking glass, incandescent light bulbs.
 These types of items either are not acceptable to recycling markets and/or create processing difficulties.